-7. Related party transactions:
+5. Related party transactions:

-The Fund's related parties include QuadReal, BCI, the Province of British Columbia and related entities.
+The Fund's related parties include QuadReal, BCI, the Province of British Columbia, BCI QuadReal Realty ('BQR') and related entities.

-The Fund incurred cost recoveries from BCI and QuadReal, including indirect costs initially paid by BCI and QuadReal.
-These costs were recovered from the Fund through cost recoveries charged by BCI and QuadReal.
+The Fund is charged cost recoveries from BCI and QuadReal for fund management costs that include indirect costs initially paid by BCI and QuadReal.
 BCI and QuadReal cost recoveries and the corresponding payable are disclosed as Fund manager cost recoveries in the Fund's Statement of Comprehensive Income and Statement of Financial Position.